benhur07b/yjp-attribution/qgis/models/README.md

 # QGIS Models used in the automation

-This repository contains QGIS models that will be used in the automation.
+This directory contains QGIS models that will be used in the automation.
 Follow the instructions below to add and use these models in QGIS.

 ## Adding models to QGIS using the GUI